mzks/rubis/README.md

 It helps to know how rubis works.

 The `-q` option kill all rubis processes.
+With the `-s` option, rubis uses the stored cofiguration used in the previous run.

 For analysis with pandas dataframe, it is easy to extract the csv files.
 ```